SignalK/signalk.github.io/udev.md

 Linux assigns device names sequentially to hotplug hardware.
 Usually, your device will get the same name each time you connect it or boot your computer, but sometimes the name may change.
-For this reason, disks and partitions are typically referenced by UUID and not by device path any more.For our purposes dealing with USB serial adapters, the assigned device name is typically `/dev/ttyUSB0`.
+For this reason, disks and partitions are typically referenced by UUID and not by device path any more.
+For our purposes dealing with USB serial adapters, the assigned device name is typically `/dev/ttyUSB0`.
 However, if you have more than adapter the device names may not always be consistent.
 Therefore, it is a good idea to create a udev rule to provide an alias for your device.